-Bailey is a two year old tri colour male, who needs a new home as his family’s circumstances have changed and he is spending too much time by himself.
+Bailey is a tri colour male, born 27th October 2016, who needs a new home as his family’s circumstances have changed and he is spending too much time by himself.
 He is neutered, vaccinated and microchipped.

 Bailey likes to go for a walk, and has used a harness in the past.
 He tried a Halti, but didn’t get on with it.
 He can pull at first, but soon settles down and walks nicely.
 Bailey is not walked off lead unless he is in a secure area, as he has a tendency to run off and go exploring by himself.
 Bailey travels nicely in the car using a seatbelt attachment.
 Bailey can be possessive of high value food items like bones, and has nipped his owner when he tried to take them away, so his new owner would need to be aware of how to manage a dog with this issue.
 Bailey enjoys meeting other dogs, but possessiveness can mean he snaps at them if he feels threatened, so the best walks for him are calm and controlled ones.